venim1103/MCU_toolchain_Linux_Android/README.md

 	edit_stm32

+stm32vl:
+	edit_stm32vl

-- Copy a "main.c" file from the mounted folder (/mount/avr or /mount/stm32)
+- Copy a "main.c" file from the mounted folder (/mount/avr or /mount/stm32 or /mount/stm32vl)
 With this command you can edit the file inside your Android environment and then use copy commands to upload it to your Linux environment for building and flashing.